 Pro tip: For even higher engagement and impact, add captions to your video instead of solely relying on your audio.
 As much as 85% of videos are watched without sound.
 Makes sense when you think about all the people scrolling through social media while at work, at the doctor’s office, or on public transportation.

 Video is also an easy and effective way to engage your audience.
 Hubspot found 72% of people prefer video to learn about a product or service.
 More and more consumers are using their smartphones in place of a computer, and visual apps like Instagram, Snapchat, and YouTube make posting and viewing and sharing content like pictures and videos super easy.

 7. Embrace Marketing Automation

 No matter how hard we all try, we can’t do it all.
 Many of us feel bogged down and overwhelmed by responsibilities that could easily be delegated and automated for efficiency.
-Even worse is when you start dropping the ball because you’re trying to do too much once.
-When your business starts to suffer, it’s time to reassess the plan.
+As a result, you may start dropping the ball because you’re trying to do too much at once.
+When your business starts to suffer, it’s time to reassess your plan.

 You aren’t alone in looking to automation for support.
 In fact, more people use marketing automation than not.
 A Salesforce study found that 67% of marketing leaders use marketing automation.
 That number is anticipated to grow by 30% by 2019.

 If you’re looking for small business marketing ideas that will save time and money, keep you top-of-mind with your network, and maximize referral leads and customer retention, it’s hard to do better than marketing automation.

 Marketing automation can help you make the most of every customer interaction.
 This means identifying warm leads, putting sales-ready leads on the fast track to conversion, follow up with unprecedented efficiency and do it all automatically.
 (PS marketing automation is what OutboundEngine does.)